 How do mythos and fairytales embody shamanic themes and what power do they have to light the way during difficult times?
 And, importantly, how does journeying into the Spirit realms facilitate not just imagination, but transformation on emotional, psychological, and physical levels?

-In this two-part online workshop, participants will be introduced to the shamanic worldview and its core practices for self healing, healing of others, and to bring balance and health to our communities and our planet.
+In this weekend workshop, participants will be introduced to the shamanic worldview and its core practices for self healing, healing of others, and to bring balance and health to our communities and our planet.

-In Part One over the course of five weeks, participants will learn about the history of shamanism and core shamanic practices, including myth making and storytelling, creating altars and sacred space, journeying for self-healing, soul retrievals, and connecting with ancestors, mentors, guardian spirits and other Earth spirits for the good of personal health and world healing.
+Participants will learn about the history of shamanism and core shamanic practices, including myth making and storytelling, creating altars and sacred space, journeying for self-healing, soul retrievals, and connecting with the Earth spirits for the good of personal health and community healing.

 In these times, it is powerful to remember that we are part of a whole that is deeper and wider than we knew.
 In these times, shamanism as a practice, as a way of life, as a path of direct revelation, calls us to remember how to live in balance with nature, the cosmos, and ourselves.